DuoPan/react-bookshelf-practice/README.md

 * Practise with BOOK API
 * Practise with state and props
 * Practise with React Life Cycle methods
+* The books can be added to my shelf and removed from, but they are still in the remote library.

 # MyReads Project